Photos by Rasheeda Usry

 At the beginning of the 2015 season, many expected that the Warren County Middle School Screaming Devils would struggle to win even one game this Season.
 According to Coach Johnson, some area coaches even pointed to the schedule at the summer meeting and pointed out the games that would not even be close.
 Instead of entering the season with an already defeated mindset, Coach Johnson used the words of those familiar with the program as motivation to prove the naysayers wrong.

-Wednesday's league championship game at The Brickyard in Thomson was the culmination of a season spent proving that Screaming Devils, while small in number, could make big things happen.
+Wednesday's league championship game at The Brickyard in Thomson was the culmination of a season spent proving that the Screaming Devils, while small in number, could make big things happen.
 The Screaming Devils lost only one game in the regular season and proved to most everyone that these Devils are ready to compete with anyone.

 The championship game saw Warren County matched up once again with the only team that they had lost to all year.
 Thomson defeated the Screaming Devils by the score of 20-8 in the final game of the regular season at Albert J. Massey Field in Warrenton.